How to Track and Improve First Response Time by Channel and Agent

 Most teams already track FRT in some form.
 The problem is it usually lives in a one-off export someone pulled last quarter, averaged across everything, and quietly filed away.
 It doesn't tell a Support Ops Lead which agents are consistently late.
 It doesn't tell a CS Manager whether email or chat is the bigger problem.
 And it certainly doesn't feed into 1:1 coaching in any structured way.

-This playbook is for Support Ops Leads, CS Managers, and QA Leads who want to turn FRT analysis into a repeatable process — one that computes FRT per ticket, aggregates by agent and channel, filters to breach tickets, and produces a ranked table your team can act on every week.
+This playbook is for Support Ops Leads, CS Managers, and QA Leads who want to turn FRT analysis into a repeatable process.
+One that computes FRT per ticket, aggregates by agent and channel, filters to breach tickets, and produces a ranked table your team can act on every week.

 How it works: